gamemanual0/gm0/source/docs/custom-manufacturing/3d-printing.rst

 Kinds of 3D Printing
 --------------------

 There are a few different kinds of 3D printing.
 FDM (Fused Deposition Modeling) (also known as Fused Filament Fabrication) extrudes a melted filament to create a part and is the most common type and the one we'll focus on in this guide.
-SLA (stereolithography) and SLS (Selective Laser Sintering) are both options for 3D printing plastics, but they are generally more complex, expensive, or hold other disadvantages in FTC applications.
+SLA (stereolithography) and SLS (Selective Laser Sintering) are both options for 3D printing plastics, but they are generally more complex, expensive, or hold other disadvantages in FTC\ |reg| applications.
 For those reasons, they are not recommended.

 Metal 3D printing (SLS and others) is also becoming more and more available, but is not in the scope of this guide.